netascode/terraform-provider-fmc/docs/resources/security_zones.md

 subcategory: "Objects"
 description: |-
   This plural resource manages a bulk of Security Zones.
 The FMC API supports quick bulk creation of this resource.
 Deletion of this resource is done one-by-one or in bulk, depending of FMC version.
 Modification is always done one-by-one.
 Updating/deleting fmc_security_zones can thus take much more time than creating it
+  The following restrictions apply:
+  Bulk object deletion is not supported by FMC, it will be handled one-by-oneUpdates are always done one-by-one.
 ---

 # fmc_security_zones (Resource)

 This plural resource manages a bulk of Security Zones.
 The FMC API supports quick bulk creation of this resource.
 Deletion of this resource is done one-by-one or in bulk, depending of FMC version.
 Modification is always done one-by-one.
 Updating/deleting `fmc_security_zones` can thus take much more time than creating it
+The following restrictions apply:
+  - Bulk object deletion is not supported by FMC, it will be handled one-by-one
+  - Updates are always done one-by-one.

 ## Example Usage